 Timing Considerations for Term Loans

-Term loans are typically most beneficial when:
+Term loans are most effective when:

 - Existing obligations need restructuring

-- The goal is to improve long-term financial organization
+- The goal is long-term financial organization

-- Supporting operational stability during growth
+- Support long-term operational stability

 - Revenue-based funding